zchee/golang-wiki/Modules.md

 A community tool https://github.com/goware/modvendor allows you to easily copy a complete set of .c, .h, .s, .proto or other files from a module into the `vendor` director.
 Although this can be helpful, some care must be taken to make sure your go build is being handled properly in general (regardless of vendoring) if you have files needed to build a package that are outside of the directory with the `.go` files.

 See additional discussion in [#26366](https://github.com/golang/go/issues/26366#issuecomment-405683150).

+An alternative approach to traditional vendoring is to check in the module cache.
+It can end up with similar benefits as traditional vendoring and in some ways ends up with a higher fidelity copy.
+This approach is explained as a "Go Modules by Example" [walkthrough](https://github.com/go-modules-by-example/index/blob/master/012_modvendor/README.md).